cs161-staff/textbook/crypto/passwords.md

 use: Scrypt, Bcrypt, or PBKDF2.
 They all use some variant of the "iterated hashing" trick mentioned above.

+{% comment %}

+Unfortunately, this back-of-the-envelope calculation might give a slightly overly optimistic view.
+Attackers have gotten pretty good at learning the order in which they should try passwords, so password cracking tools are pretty good at cracking many user passwords.

+{% endcomment %}

 ## Implications for cryptography

 The analysis above has implications for the use of human-memorable passwords or